“Europe is a house where everybody is welcome”

-Walter Zampieri, Head the unit for culture policy and intercultural dialogue at the European Commission, talks in the interview about the policy background of "European 'Houses' of Culture", what the long term vision of the project is - and why he is convinced that "houses" is an aptly chosen term for this project.
+Walter Zampieri, Head the unit for culture policy and intercultural dialogue at the European Commission, talks about the policy background of "European 'Houses' of Culture", what the long term vision of the project is - and why he is convinced that "houses" is an aptly chosen term for this project.

 Watch the full interview on the EUNIC Global YouTube channel.

 To begin broadly: Culture and international relations – what is the added value?